Working Parties: Green Spaces, Roads, Pavements and Footpaths, Finance and Governance, Newsletter, Publicity, Traffic Calming Measures

 Married with three children.

-Working Parties: Parish Plan, Defibrillator, Newsletter, Youth and Children, Grants
+Working parties: Nature Walk, Parish Plan, and Youth and Children.

-Working Parties: Notice Boards, Nature Walk, Grants, Publicity, Parish Plan, Youth and Children
+Working Parties: Nature Walk, Funding Sources, Publicity, Parish Plan, Youth and Children

 About me: I have lived in the locality for over 40 years.
 We have a busy life enjoying time with our grandchildren, pets and friends.
 I have worked in industrial sales, sales management and business development for the majority of my working life and I am recently retired.
 My aim, where possible, is to assist in the preservation of the natural beauty and wildlife locally and to encourage pride in our area.
 I am also interested in helping to expand any facilities which may be of interest to both existing and future residents within the Parish.